selfrefactor/rambda/README.md

 <summary>5 failed <italic>Ramda.dropLast</italic> specs

-> :boom: Reason for the failure: ramda method can act as a transducer
+> :boom: Reason for the failure: Ramda method can act as a transducer
 </summary>

 ```javascript